 Recital Artist with Cantanti Project.
 Veronica Gonzalez, soprano and Christopher Baum, lute.

 In the 2017-18 season, Veronica made her debut with the Austin Opera Chorus in their productions of Carmen and La Traviata.
 She also sang with the Inversion Ensemble in their “Colors Harmonic” and “Perplexed Music” projects.
 Veronica was honored to premiere the works of composers Trevor Shaw and Jeremiah Bornfield.
 Shaw’s Two German Sonnets (Mvt I) was presented in venues in Austin, TX and Dallas, TX, and Bornfield’s score, written for Director Kent Jones’s award-winning narrative film Diane, was displayed at select showings in New York City as part of the 2018 Tribeca Film Festival, and later released in select theatres nationwide and Video on Demand in March 2019.
 During the 2018-19 season, Veronica was a featured soloist with professional choral ensemble, Ars Longa, for their Fall 2018 project “Sacred Space” in Austin and San Antonio, TX.
 Veronica also performed in two of the Austin Chronicle’s Top 10 Austin Classical Events of 2018, including Inversion Ensemble’s project, “I, Too, Sing America” and Austin Opera’s festive concert version of Verdi’s Otello.

-The 2015-16 season included recital debut “I saw my lady weep” as part of the Cantanti Recital Project, alongside duo partner, Christopher Baum, (lute, archlute, theorbo).
+The 2015-16 season included recital debut “I saw my lady weep” as part of the Cantanti Recital Project, alongside duo partner, Christopher Baum (lute, archlute, theorbo).
 Veronica was also featured in a performance of newly published modern editions of the works of Barbara Strozzi presented by the New York Continuo Collective, the Professional Women Singers Association’s “and then she wrote...” featuring works written by female composers, a “Schumann Salon” featuring his violin, piano and song works with pianist Sunhwa Hong, and a presentation of Monteverdi opera scenes with the New York Continuo Collective.
 The 2016-17 season featured additional duo recital debuts with Ensemble Musica Humana and the famed Cornelia Street Café.
 Later that season, Christopher and Veronica returned to Cornelia Street Café for a collaborative concert with the award-winning Billboard artist Annalisa Ewald (baroque guitar), Rachel Elezi (soprano), and Jorge Prego (tenor), performing “Music from Baroque Spain, Italy, and England for Plucked Strings and Voices.”
 Veronica also reprised her collaboration with pianist Sunhwa Hong in a series of concerts at New York-Presbyterian Hospital and the Shingeru Concert Series, featuring song selections by Robert Schumann and Wolfgang Amadeus Mozart.

 In 2013, Veronica was accepted into Opera Academy of California’s Fellowship and performed as Isifile, in OAC’s summer stage production of Cavalli’s Il Giasone.
 In 2014, her exploration of Cavalli’s repertoire continued in scenes of La Calisto as Calisto and Diana with the Queens College Baroque Opera Workshop.
 Later that year, Veronica began her collaborations with New York Continuo Collective and the Cantanti Project in their themed presentations of “Italy, 1614: The Art of Singing at the Dawn of the Baroque” and “A Strauss Celebration: 150 Years.”
 Operatic roles include Proserpina (Rossi’s Orfeo) with the New York Continuo Collective and the Boston Early Music Fringe Festival, and Xantippe (Daphnis et Chloé) at the Opera Academy of California, Zerlina (Don Giovanni) with OperaOggiNY and Vocal Productions NYC, and Giannetta (L’Elisir d’Amore) and Barbarina (Le Nozze di Figaro) with New York Opera Forum.

 Veronica has been featured as the soprano soloist in oratorios by Bach, Handel, and Mozart with Queens College and Stony Brook University chamber and orchestral ensembles and has premiered and recorded original works by composers including Trevor Shaw, Jeremiah Bornfield, Laura Ball, Manuel Ciordia, and Victoria Hart.
 Veronica has co-produced several concerts, including a variety show featuring excerpts from opera and musical theatre with The Soprano Project.
 She also performed in the Professional Women Singers Association’s “An October Serenade” a benefit for the Episcopal Actors Guild hosted by the late Marni Nixon, which featured scenes from Ms. Nixon’s illustrious career.